C

 Size and Weight

-Known as the smallest dog breed of the sporting group, the long-haired cocker spaniel has an average height of 14-15 inches when measuring from the foot to the top of the shoulder.
+Known as the smallest dog breed of the sporting group, the long-haired cocker spaniel has an average height of 14 to 15 inches when measuring from the foot to the top of the shoulder.
 Males can reach a maximum height of 17 inches, while females tend to be no bigger than 16 inches tall.
 The female tends to be slightly smaller in size, contributing to their lower weight.
-Once fully grown, this dog breed reaches a weight of 24-28 lbs., and the male is often heavier for their larger size.
+Once fully grown, the male reaches a weight of 24 to 28 lbs., with the female being 22 to 26 lbs.

 While the breed typically lives to be about 15 years old, the oldest to have ever lived was over 22 years old with ideal care.